-Storm Water Regulation
+Storm Water Regulations

 The City of Pewaukee is a Phase 1 NR216 permitted community through the Wisconsin Department of Natural Resources (WDNR).
-The NR216 legislation ultimately one of the many results of the Clean Water Act which is administered by the Environmental Protection Agency (EPA) and the WDNR.
+The NR216 legislation is one of the many results of the Clean Water Act which is administered by the Environmental Protection Agency (EPA) and the WDNR.

-Previously the city’s storm water management program was minimally funded on an annual basis through the general tax levy.
+Previously, the City’s storm water management program was minimally funded on an annual basis through the general tax levy.
 The only expenses that were covered at that time were basic maintenance and permit compliance.

-Creation of Storm Water Utility
+The Storm Water Utility

 On September 7, 2010, the City created a storm water utility (Ordinance Number 10-09) which is outlined in Chapter 26 of the Municipal Code.
 The Common Council found that the management of storm water and other surface water discharges within and beyond the City is a matter that affects the health, safety and welfare of the City, its citizens and businesses, and others in the surrounding area.
 Failure to effectively manage storm water affects surface water runoff, creates erosion of lands, damages businesses and residences, and creates sedimentation and other environmental damage in the City.
-Additionally, storm water runoff can affect the sanitary sewer utility operations of the City by, among other things, increasing the infiltration and inflow into the sanitary sewer system which can result in higher treatment costs, bypassing sanitary sewer flows and sanitary backups into basements.
-Establishment of the Utility provided a consistent source of funds to address the City’s storm water management needs.
+Additionally, storm water runoff can affect the sanitary sewer utility operations of the City by, among other things, increasing the infiltration and inflow into the sanitary sewer system which can result in higher treatment costs, bypassing sanitary sewer flows, and sanitary backups into basements.
+Establishment of the storm water utility provides a consistent source of funds to address the City’s storm water management needs.

-Completed and Signed MS4 General Permit Annual Report (DNR 3500-195)
+Completed and Signed MS4 General Permit Annual Report (DNR 3500-195):